6 KEYS TO (NEARLY) INVISIBLE Seams

 - CNC milled: When a seam is first cut on a saw, the diamond blade creates chips in the surface of the counter along the cut.
 The chips are voids in the surface of the counter on both sides of the seam that must be filled with epoxy, making them more visible.
 CNC milling is required to carefully and precisely remove the chips leaving a clean edge to glue.

 - Blended edge detail: Even when the best seam is completed there is often a height difference on the edge of the counter that must be finished onsite after the seam is glued.
-Minor (and dust free) grinding is required to match the shapes and then a short serious of diamond polishing pads are
+Minor (and dust-free) grinding is required to match the shapes and then a short series of diamond polishing pads are

 Don’t be afraid to ask hard questions before you entrust them with your project!